k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 1. In the Project Tree, select the LU where you intend to create the web application, and navigate to the Web folder.

-2. Right-click and choose "New Web App..."
+2. Right-click and choose 'New Web App...'

    ![](images/web/30_new_app.jpg)